Interactions enable Thouless pumping in a nonsliding lattice: Dynamics of spin- and charge-correlations during pumping

 The schematics in Fig.~\ref{fig:5}(b) illustrate how spin- and charge-dynamics can become intertwined during the course of a pump cycle.
-While not the exact ground state, it is instructive to start from an anti-ferromagnetically ordered state in (i) and incur a spin excitation when crossing the spin-gapless line for $\Delta<\Delta_s$ [see (ii)].
+While not the exact state prepared in the experiment, it is instructive to consider an anti-ferromagnetically ordered state at first [see case (i) Fig.~\ref{fig:5}(a) and (b)] and incur a spin excitation when crossing the spin-gapless line for $\Delta<\Delta_s$ (ii).
 The spin excitation can take the form of a spin triplet or more complex patterns; here a spin-flip from $\uparrow$ to $\downarrow$ is shown for simplicity.
 In the subsequent half-cycle, two neighbouring spins have to form a double occupancy ($\Delta>\Delta_c$) in order to ensure pumping.
 However, the spin-excited pair precludes the formation of a double occupancy, thereby preventing pumping (iii).

 In the following we investigate the mechanism described above using numerical simulations of pumped charge per unit cell $Q(\tau)$, spin-correlations, as well as charge-correlations as functions of time, shown in Figs.~\ref{fig:5}(c)-(e).
 Here, we choose an idealised system consisting of ten lattice sites, antiperiodic boundary conditions, and an elliptical pump trajectory in order to draw generic, qualitative conclusions, leaving out some of the specifics of our experimental system (see App.~\ref{app:MPS}).
 We compare two distinct trajectories, both starting on the left of the ($\delta,\Delta$)-plane, as shown in Fig.~\ref{fig:5}(a).
 The `blue' trajectory crosses the spin-gapless line at $\tau = 3T/4$ while the `grey' one crosses the spin-gapless line at $\tau = T/4$.
 In Figs.~\ref{fig:5}(c)-(e), the blue trajectory is always plotted forwards in time (starting from $\tau = 0$) while the grey trajectory is plotted backwards in time (starting from $\tau/T = 1$ and offset on the vertical axis) in order to simplify the comparison.
 The blue trajectory clearly shows a quantised response (black crosses) for one period, while the pumped charge is visibly reduced during the second period.
 The grey trajectory follows the blue trajectory for half a period but departs afterwards.